dasokkk/dasokkk/README.md

 I’m Kerem, a graduate in Mathematics and Computer Science.
 I work in cybersecurity with a focus on Red Teaming and AI-driven automation systems.

-My interests include attack strategy development,OPSEC, and research on quantum-resistant encryption.
+My interests include attack strategy development and research on quantum-resistant encryption.

 Previously, I was a member of the FIRST Robotics Competition team Sultans of Turkey.

-- Cybersecurity enthusiast
-- Interested in offensive security & aviation
-- Quantum Resistant Cryptography Researcher
-- AI Security

 - TryHackme: https://tryhackme.com/p/dasok
 - HacktheBox https://app.hackthebox.com/users/3128227